-The media play a huge role in informing residents about what the Council does and how it spends their money (at all tiers of Government).
-It is therefore vital that the Council communicates effectively with the media and wherever possible will take a positive approach to meeting media requests for information and interviews.
+The media play a huge role in informing residents about what CTC does and how it spends their money (at all tiers of Government).
+It is therefore vital that CTC communicates effectively with the media and wherever possible will take a positive approach to meeting media requests for information and interviews.
 This approach will help achieve the following objectives:

-- Ensure that the Council is recognised as one which is open, accountable, accessible and which listens - Share and celebrate the Council's successes - Give information about policies and services and about the democratic process so that people feel more informed about the Council's work - Handle negative issues clearly and decisively
+- Ensure that CTC is recognised as one which is open, accountable, accessible and which listens - Share and celebrate CTC's successes - Give information about policies and services and about the democratic process so that people feel more informed about CTC's work - Handle negative issues clearly and decisively